 If a Turkish citizen dies, the hospitals send "death declaration" automatically to related government offices like the civil registry offices, title deed registry and the courthouse.
 The inheritors can simply go to the court (or to the notary) and ask for the "Certificate of Inheritance".
 This certificate contains all inheritor’s rights like spouse and children on the movable and immovable properties.
 According to this certificate, all belongings of the decedent will be shared after the inheritance tax is paid.
 Read more about Inheritance Taxation in Turkey.

 A Foreigner’s Inheritance in Turkey

 • If your country is a member of The Hague Convention, you can simply bring apostilled "Certificate of Inheritance" and "Family Registration" documents.
-These documents are accepted as the same legal validity as the Turkish ones.
+These documents are accepted as having the same legal validity as the Turkish ones.

 • If your country is not a member of The Hague Convention, your home country’s reciprocity agreement is checked at the Turkish Foreign Ministry.
 If there is a reciprocity agreement between the Turkish State and your home country, the documents are approved to be used in Turkish courts.
 If there is not any reciprocity agreement between the countries, you need to open a court case to get a "Certificate of Inheritance".
-This court will determine if the "death declaration" is valid and will find out the exact heirs for "Certification of Inheritance" after legal communication with your home country.
+This court will determine if the "declaration of death" is valid and will find out the exact heirs for "Certification of Inheritance" after legal communication with your home country.